 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Tell your doctor if you have ever had:

 breathing problems (cough, wheezing, chest tightness);

 If you take this medicine during pregnancy, your baby could have irreversible hearing damage.
 Use effective birth control to prevent pregnancy, and tell your doctor if you become pregnant.

 Kitabis Pak is not approved for use by anyone younger than 6 years old.

 How should I use Kitabis Pak?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Kitabis Pak is inhaled into the lungs with the use of a nebulizer or an inhaler device.
 Do not swallow the medicine by mouth.

-During your 28 days on the medicine, use your doses at regular intervals of 12 hours apart but not less than 6 hours apart.
+Use your doses at regular intervals of 12 hours apart but not less than 6 hours apart.